 A service called Help a Reporter Out, makes it happen.
 HARO is an excellent way to get traffic, build backlinks, and gain authority for your business website.

-- 1 What is Help a Reporter Out?
+- 1 What is Haro / Help a Reporter Out?

-- 2 How to To Get Links and Website Authority
+- 2 How to To Get Links From HARO and Gain Website Authority

-- 3 My Personal Top Secret HARO Hacks
+- 3 My Personal Top Secret HARO FAQ and Hacks

 A wide array of publications use HARO on a daily basis.
 Including many very high quality, high authority sources, like The Huffington Post, Mashable, Time, The New York Times, Fast Company, and Good Morning America, to name a few.
 More than 35,000 journalists use HARO in all.

-How to To Get Links and Website Authority
+How to To Get Links From HARO and Gain Website Authority

 Do I use the Free vs. Paid Version

 Each inquiry includes a brief summary that lists the requirements.
-It also includes the publication, contact information, and a deadline.
+It also consists of the publication, contact information, and a deadline.
 You can choose to reply to as many as you want.
-You simply contact the reporter via email.
+You just contact the reporter via email provided.